9cLUNA/Okinawa-TCCOR/README.md

 ## Getting Started

 This project is done in Python 3 using Tesseract OCR.
-There is three main scripts.

-One is the live script that pulls from the active website.
-I do not control the website so this script needs to be smart enough to adapt to changes that their website makes.

-The other two scripts are test scripts.
-One is used for local testting purposes only, and the other is being used to pull the live website to create a method to actively search for the image or current TCCOR information if there is no image present.

-The variables.csv file contains all those possible outcomes that Tesseract is looking for.
-We don't know what the image contains so all possible variations are presented to tesseract.
-The var_absolute file contains only those that we want to output or pass.
-These are what the final outcome should look like.
+I have two scripts; the main script is TCCOR.py and the local testing script is test_TCCOR.py.
+I used the local testing script just to test and perfect my tesseract attributes without pulling live from the website I was scraping.

+The script locates the TCCOR image, downloads it and adjust it to best allow tesseract to locate the target text.
+The variables.csv file is all possible combinations that tesseract might find in the image.
+The absolute variable file contains what those outcomes should translate to.

 ## Installed Packages

 Here is a list of the packages imported

 ```
-from urllib.request import urlopen
-import requests
-from bs4 import BeautifulSoup
-import regex as re
-import pytesseract as pt
-from PIL import Image
-import io
-import os
-from os import listdir
-from os.path import isfile, join
-import shutil
+astroid==2.2.5
+beautifulsoup4==4.7.1
+bs4==0.0.1
+certifi==2019.6.16
+chardet==3.0.4
+idna==2.8
+isort==4.3.21
+lazy-object-proxy==1.4.1
+mccabe==0.6.1
+Pillow==6.1.0
+pylint==2.3.1
+pytesseract==0.2.7
+regex==2019.6.8
+requests==2.22.0
+six==1.12.0
+soupsieve==1.9.2
+typed-ast==1.4.0
+urllib3==1.25.3
+wrapt==1.11.2
 ```

 ## Running the tests

-Currently, the LIVE script is throwing an error.

 ```
-tccorurl = urllink + tccor.find('img')['src'] # create the complete url
-AttributeError: 'NoneType' object has no attribute 'find'
+python3 tccor.py
 ```

-This occurs because there is currently no image and because the webmasters have changed the ID name of the DIV.
-Work is being done right now to ensure that the script looks through each DIV in the content section of the website to find the current TCCOR status.

 ## Built With